Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Introduction

 We propose a novel correction-based method that preserves single-linkage cluster membership under lossy compression with a user-defined error bound $\xi$ and distance threshold $b$.
 The method is applied in situ during compression and is compatible with any off-the-shelf lossy compressor (referred to as the \textit{base compressor}).
-It efficiently detects and corrects broken particle pairs near the clustering threshold, which are identified using a spatial cell-based partitioning technique.
-Specifically, we formulate cluster preservation as a constrained optimization problem, where the loss function penalizes violations of pairwise distance constraints.
-We then apply projected gradient descent to restore the original connectivity graph while strictly preserving the error bound enforced by the base compressor.
-To ensure scalability, we implement a data-parallel solver with both CPU and GPU backends, supporting single-node systems and multi-node MPI environments.
+We first use a spatial cell partition to identify near-threshold particle pairs whose links are vulnerable under error bound $\xi$.
+Since membership queries depend on connected components rather than the complete proximity graph, we then introduce vulnerable-pair, safe-component, and halo-forest modes that progressively reduce the enforced constraints.
+Next, we formulate cluster preservation as a constrained optimization problem, where the loss function penalizes violations of pairwise distance constraints.
+We apply projected gradient descent to enforce the selected constraints while retaining the pointwise error bound of the base compressor, thereby preserving the original connected components upon convergence.
+Each correction stream targets one threshold $b$, matching scientific workflows that commonly fix the linking length in cosmology~\cite{more2011overdensity,habib2016hacc,heitmann2019hacc} and molecular dynamics~\cite{abramyan2016cluster,brielle2020quantitative,wedekind2007best}.
+Supporting multiple thresholds is possible by taking the union of their selected pair sets, but the additional constraints and metadata reduce compression ratio and throughput.
+To ensure scalability, we provide CPU, GPU, and distributed-memory MPI implementations.

-We evaluate our solution using large-scale simulation datasets across multiple application domains including cosmology, molecular dynamics, and fluid dynamics.
-Compared to state-of-the-art error-bounded compressors (SZ3, ZFP) and geometry-aware methods (Draco, LCP), our correction technique consistently achieves superior preservation of single-linkage clusters with negligible storage overhead and computational cost.
-We evaluate clustering accuracy using the Matthews correlation coefficient (MCC) for pairwise link existence and the halo mass function (HMF) for particle cluster assignments.
-Furthermore, performance analysis demonstrates that our parallel GPU solver achieves up to $62\times$ speedup over the CPU baseline, confirming that the correction step integrates into high-throughput simulation pipelines without introducing a computational bottleneck.
-Our contributions are three-fold:
+We evaluate our method on large-scale cosmology, molecular dynamics, and fluid dynamics datasets using SZ3, ZFP, cuSZp2, Draco, and LCP as base compressors.
+At full convergence, our method exactly preserves cluster membership; under a fixed iteration budget, it improves clustering and the accuracy of downstream statistics.
+We use the adjusted Rand index (ARI) and intersection over union (IoU) to measure the global fidelity of pairwise same-halo and halo-membership query results, respectively; the halo mass function (HMF), an important scientific analysis curve, is also used.
+Our method preserves cluster membership while improving compression ratio by up to $4\times$ relative to the same base compressors configured with error bounds sufficiently tight to preserve cluster membership.
+The GPU solver achieves up to $93\times$ end-to-end speedup over the CPU baseline, and the throughput is competitive with the evaluated base compressors, confirming that the correction step integrates into high-throughput simulation pipelines without introducing a computational bottleneck.
+Our contributions include: